-It’s difficult to pinpoint what point in my career prepared me for success.
-When I was in the Navy, while I was formally an Electrician, as an engineer I was also an also an advanced firefighter.
+It's difficult to pinpoint what point in my career prepared me for success.
+When I was in the Navy, while I was formally an Electrician, as an engineer I was also an advanced firefighter.
 I was also designated ESWS, an enlisted surface warfare specialist certification that provided me with an overview of virtually every job and system on my ship.
 That cross-functional knowledge and experience was the foundation of my young leadership experience.

 After the Navy, I worked at a newspaper as an industrial electrician.
 My ability to learn and work cross-functionally led to my early promotion.
 Once I was in charge of others, the company invested heavily in my development, putting me through corporate training from human resource training, corporate budgeting, coaching, continuous development, and a number of other management and leadership programs.
 I was able to easily shift into a controller and analyst position, then into database marketing.